Device-Level Optimization Techniques for Solid-State Drives: A Survey: Challenges in SSD

-In NAND flash memory, access latencies for read, program, and erase operations increase considerably as more bits are stored per cell.
-Among these three fundamental operations, erasing exhibits the highest latency, followed by programming, while reading consistently delivers the lowest latency \cite{7897088,8081787}.
-Previous studies~\cite{StoicaPIPTP19,PEM,8739689,WeiLJZSL23} of NAND flash characteristics establish a clear latency analysis across cell types, where SLC NAND delivers superior performance with program operations that are completed in 50–200 us, reads that require 20–25 us and erases at 2–5 ms. Studies about denser cell architectures reveal substantial latency degradation that MLC operations increase significantly (programming for 0.4-1.5 ms, reads for 40-110 us, erases for 5-10 ms).
-This trend escalates in TLC NAND, where programming latency is 0.8-2 ms, read latency is 66-170 us, and erases are extending to 10-15 ms. At the density frontier, QLC-based flash chips have extreme limitations with programming slowing to 2–3 ms, reads to 120–200 us, and erases to 15–20 ms.
+In NAND flash memory, the latencies for read, program, and erase operations all increase with bits per cell, with erasing being the slowest, followed by programming, while reading remains the fastest \cite{7897088}.
+Previous studies establish a clear latency hierarchy across NAND types~\cite{8739689,WeiLJZSL23}.
+SLC delivers the lowest latency (Program: 50–200 µs, Read: 20–25 µs, Erase: 2–5 ms).
+This escalates significantly in MLC (Program: 0.4–1.5 ms, Read: 40–110 µs, Erase: 5–10 ms) and further in TLC (Program: 0.8–2 ms, Read: 66–170 µs, Erase: 10–15 ms).
+QLC, at the density frontier, exhibits the highest latency (Program: 2–3 ms, Read: 120–200 µs, Erase: 15–20 ms).